Extremal of Log-Sobolev Functionals and Li-Yau Estimate on $\text{RCD}^*(K,N)$ Spaces: Introduction

 for any $\beta$ in $(0,1)$ and $v=\log u+(\lambda-\alpha_1)/\alpha_2$.
-The same estimate for the smooth Riemannian cases was shown in \cite{wang1999harnack}, where the argumentation relies on the pointwise Bochner formula and smoothness property of local maximum points of the left side of \eqref{eq:intro_2}.
-However, in the $\text{RCD}$ setting, neither of the functions on the left hand side of \eqref{eq:intro_2} is smooth and pointwise defined, nor the pointwise Bochner formula is available.
-To overcome the difficulty, we follow a similar argument as in \cite{zhang2016local} by using Omori-Yau type maximum principle.
-Note that, to avoid the sign problem of $|\nabla v|^2 +(\alpha_2-\beta K)v$, we use different auxiliary function $\phi$ as in \cite[Theorem 1.4]{zhang2016local} which is constructed from the distance function so that it has measure-valued Laplacian.
-Our construction is based on the ``good'' cut-off functions from \cite[Lemma 3.1]{mondino2019structure}, which are smoother than the one in \cite{zhang2016local} to guarantee $L^2$-valued Laplacian.
-Furthermore, for our purpose as well as independent interest, we prove a slightly generalized version of Omori-Yau maximum principle holding on the whole metric space of proper $\text{RCD}(K,\infty)$ than the one in \cite{zhang2016local}, which holds for bounded domains on $\text{RCD}^*(K,N)$ spaces.
-While most arguments are similar, our proof follow so-called ``Sobolev-to-Lip'' property shared by all $\text{RCD}$ spaces rather than "weak maximum principle" used in \cite{zhang2016local} for $\text{RCD}^*(K,N)$.
+The same estimate for the smooth Riemannian case was shown by \citet*{wang1999harnack}, where the argumentation relies on the pointwise Bochner formula and a pointwise characterization of local maximum points of the smooth function in the left-hand side of \eqref{eq:intro_2}.
+However, in the $\mathrm{RCD}$ setting, neither the function in the left-hand side of \eqref{eq:intro_2} is smooth and pointwise defined, nor the pointwise Bochner formula is available.
+To overcome the difficulty, we follow a similar argument as in \cite{zhang2016local} by using an Omori\--Yau type maximum principle.
+Note that, to avoid the sign problem of $|\nabla v|^2 +(\alpha_2-\beta K)v$, we use a different auxiliary function $\phi$ from those in \cite[Theorem 1.4]{zhang2016local}, which are constructed from the distance function so that they have the measure-valued Laplacian.
+Our construction is based on the ``good'' cut-off functions from \citet*[Lemma 3.1]{mondino2019structure}, which are smoother than those in \cite{zhang2016local} and has the $L^2$-valued Laplacian.
+Furthermore, for our purpose, we slightly extend the Omori\--Yau maximum principle in \cite{zhang2016local}, which holds on $\mathrm{RCD}^*(K,N)$ spaces with $K\in \mathbb{R}$ and $N\geq 1$, to proper $\mathrm{RCD}(K,\infty)$ spaces.
+While most arguments are similar, our proof follows the so-called ``Sobolev-to-Lip'' property, a property shared by all $\mathrm{RCD}$ spaces, rather than the ``weak maximum principle'' from \cite{zhang2016local}.

-Finally, we provide some applications of the regularity results and Li-Yau type estimates.
-We show a Harnack type estimate as well as lower and upper bounds of the non-negative extremal functions of \eqref{eq:intro_log_sobolev_functional} depending only on geometry of space.
-These generalize results in \cite{wang1999harnack} proved for Riemannian cases.
-Using weak Bochner inequality, we also show that all non-negative extremal functions are constant when $0< \alpha_2 \leq KN/(N-1)$, which is well-known in the smooth setting.
+Finally, we provide some applications of the regularity and positivity results and the Li\--Yau type estimate.
+We show a Harnack type estimate as well as lower and upper bounds of the non-negative extremal functions of \eqref{eq:intro_log_sobolev_functional} depending only on the geometry of the space.
+These generalize the results in \cite{wang1999harnack} proved in the Riemannian setting.
+Using the weak Bochner inequality, we also show that all non-negative extremal functions are constant when $0< \alpha_2 \leq KN/(N-1)$, which is well-known in the smooth setting.